Complexlity/Weather-App/README.md

 - Get weather report for any location
 - Get gif corresponding to the current weather

+## New Feature Alert!!

+For better description of the code clone the `with-comments` branch

+### FAQs

+Question: Why not merge it to the `main` branch

+Answer: I personally believe in writing clean codes and try as much as possible to make it self explanatory.
+But for the sake of reaching beginner levels I have made this new branch

 ## Technologies used

 - JavaScript